 Reduce food waste

 According to a recent report, we produce around 270,000 tonnes of food waste during the Christmas period in the UK alone – that’s a lot of turkeys.
-Thankfully, there are various steps you can take to reduce food waste.
+Thankfully, there are various steps you can take to reduce food waste and help create a more eco Christmas.
 To begin with, you should ensure that you shop smartly and do not buy more food than you actually need.
 Additionally, if you do find yourself swimming in leftovers or more food than you can realistically eat – you can often donate food to local charities or hostels.

 Recycle, recycle, recycle

 By now, you’re probably well aware of just how important recycling is.
-However, as we are producing significantly more waste during the Christmas period – particularly in the form of packaging and wrapping paper, recycling is more important than ever.
+However, as we are producing significantly more waste during the Christmas period – particularly in the form of packaging and wrapping paper, recycling is more important than ever if you are aiming to achieve a greener Christmas.
 If you find that your recycling bin is overflowing – store these products in a separate container and take them to a local recycling facility.

 Purchase eco-friendly wrapping paper